boazbk/crypto/lec_02_computational-security.md

-[^6]: Note that this makes the encryption function *probabilistic* but it does not increase the size of the key; while we didn't explicitly say that the encryption can be probabilistic before, allowing this is absolutely fine and in fact will be *necessary* for some future security requirements.

 [^7]: The astute reader might note that the key $k_t$ is actually not used anywhere in the encryption nor decryption and hence we could encrypt $n$ more